whatsupcoders/Neumorphism/README.md

 <hr>

 # Input
-Alert components use to notify user of information
+Input components use to notify user of information

-Let's see how to create the alert component in HarmonyOS.
+Let's see how to create the input component in HarmonyOS.

 <h3> Step 1</h3>
 Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/tree/main/entry/src/main/js/default/pages/node_modules/hmos-neumorphism/input"> here </a> as shown below.